 Connection management and DoS protections in ShimmerCat

-Software is fragile, and the Internet is a hostile place where script kiddies, hackers and bots do their best to take a website down, often in very sofisticated manners.
-While there is no 100% warrantee that all these incidents can be avoided, there are well known ways around the most common pitfalls, some of which we have implemented in ShimmerCat.
+Software is fragile, and the Internet is a hostile place where script kiddies, hackers and bots do their best to take a website down, often in very sophisticated manners.
+While there is never a 100% warranty that all these incidents can be avoided, there are well known ways around the most common pitfalls, some of which we have implemented in ShimmerCat QS.
 A few of these measures are a must-know for anybody intending to handle heavy traffic with the accelerator, and others may cause unexpected effects from time to time.
 Thus, we are documenting them here.

 Ensure that the soft-limit of the number of open connections for ShimmerCat processes is at least 8192, but go much higher if possible.